alokkumarr/my-big-project-/doc/operations.md

 # Prerequisites

-Before starting an installation of SAW ensure the following is provided:
+Before starting an installation of SAW ensure the following has been provided in the environment:

-1. At least one host for running SAW (the target host), with 32 GB of memory and CentOS 7 as the operating system
+1. Install and configure a MapR version 5.2 cluster in the environment

+2. Install and configure Apache Spark version 2.1 from the MapR Ecosystem Pack on the MapR cluster

+3. Configure a MapR user in the MapR cluster (with user ID 500)

-2. A host for deploying from (the deploy host), running CentOS 7 as the operating system.
+4. Provision a host to deploy from (the deploy host), running CentOS 7 as the operating system.
 This host will be used to run the deploy command and store the environment configuration.
 The deploy host is typically common to the entire environment.

-3. SAW environment configuration (see next section)
+5. Provision a host for running SAW (the target host), with 32 GB of memory and CentOS 7 as the operating system.
+The host should be dedicated to SAW and not run other applications.

+6. Enable MapR Yum repositories on the SAW target host

 Please note that the target hosts must be allocated exclusively for SAW use.
 The underlying infrastructure up to the operating system